XHOPE-FM

-XHOPE-FM 89.7 is a radio station in Mazatlán, Sinaloa.
+XHOPE-FM 89.7 is a radio station in Mazatlán, Sinaloa, Mexico.
 It carries the national Exa FM format from MVS Radio.

 History

 XEOPE received its first concession in March 1945.
 Then known as XETK-AM, it broadcast on 630 kHz with 1,000 watts day and 250 watts night (later increased to 500).

 In 1972, Oscar Pérez Escobosa bought XETK along with XESA-AM in Culiacán.
 He already owned XERJ-AM in Mazatlán, which had begun operations in 1940, and he also founded XHMZ-TV channel 7.
 Pérez founded Grupo Promomedios, which continues to own the rechristened XEOPE/XHOPE (named in his honor) as well as the FM successors to those stations.

-Promomedios presented the IFT with a surrender of the 630 AM frequency on July 3, 2019.